Longmont has flood-relief grants for businesses

-Bene said the city would accept applications through the end of the year, and that he has received several already.
+Bene said the city would be accepting applications through the end of the year, and he's received several already.
 Should qualified applications exceed the $50,000, Bene said the city would try to find additional funding.

-The LDDA's flood-relief grant is similar to the city's in that one category of it covers 25 percent of repair costs up to $5,000 for things such as building façade damage, rental equipment for cleanup and damage to electrical systems.
+The LDDA's flood relief grant is similar to the city's in that one category of it covers 25 percent of repair costs up to $5,000 for things like building façade damage, rental equipment for cleanup and damage to electrical systems.
 A second category covers 25 percent of costs up to $1,500 for flood-related repairs to parking lots.

-The LDDA grant is available only to businesses within the LDDA area, roughly the area from First Avenue on the south to Longs Peak Avenue on the north, and Terry Street on the west to Kimbark Street and Martin Street on the east side.
+The LDDA grant is available only to businesses within the LDDA area, roughly the area from First Avenue on the south to Longs Peak Avenue on the north, and Terry Street on the west to Kimbark Street (north of Third Avenue) and Martin Street (south of Third Avenue) on the east side.